mitre/data-owner-tools/README.md

 `garble.py` requires 3 different inputs:
 1. The location of a directory of clkhash linkage schema files
-1. The salt value to use in the garbling process
+1. The location of a secret file to use in the garbling process (you have to generate this file yourself creating a secret with 128 bit length)
 1. The location of a CSV file containing the PII to garble

 `garble.py` requires that the location of the PII and schema files are provided via command line flags.
 The salt value are collected while the application is running, to avoid them being captured in command line execution history.